 But how much are we talking about exactly?
 Let’s look at it on the basis of both elements:

 - In the case of social security contributions, they usually deduct between 4 and 10% of your salary.
 Nevertheless, the exact amount depends on the specific job.

 - In the case of personal income tax, the answer is a little more complicated.
 Not only does it depend on your job, the amount to be deducted also depends on your age, income level, and family situation.

 If you would like to know exactly how much will be deducted at the end of the month, let us help you.
-Send us an e-mail with your current situation and our team of expert lawyers in accounting for companies and individuals will answer you as soon as possible:
+Our team of expert lawyers in accounting for companies and individuals will answer all your questions: